 - The color pallet of Alaska seems to only include 12-14 shades of green, not the 1,248 we have in Kentucky.
 That’s a serious problem for me.

 - High humidity lingers for 15 minutes in Anchorage, not the four generations we occasionally live through in the Bluegrass State.

 - The distances that are part of Alaskans’ lives dwarf ours.
 No, they double dwarf ours.
 Their state capitol is a 750-mile flight over water away from their home, not a twenty-minute drive from my house.
 On clear days, Anchorage citizens can see Mt.
 Denali.
 That’s the equivalent of me walking out on my front porch and seeing Indianapolis.
 Damn!

 - Their mountains are towering, jagged, snow-covered, around the corner, and intimidating as hell.
-Ours are round, green, womb-like, enveloping, and seductively on the horizon.
+Ours are round, green, womb-like, enveloping, and seductive on the horizon.

 - Their nights are sharp and invigorating, challenging us to plunge ahead into the night’s adventures.
-Ours are soft, narcotic (thank you, Tom Waits), and contemplative, inviting us to go for a stroll.
+Ours are soft, narcotic (thank you, Tom Waits), and contemplative, inviting us to go for a stroll with our ghosts.